-Every year the Centre for Advanced Study (CAS Oslo) hosts three international research groups.
+Every year the Centre for Advanced Study (CAS) hosts three international research groups.

-Former participants often describe their time at CAS Oslo as the most productive year of their career.
-One key to success is that CAS Oslo provides the whole package: CAS researchers only need to bring their personal belongings.
+Former participants often describe their time at CAS as the most productive year of their career.
+One key to success is that CAS provides the whole package: CAS fellows need only to bring their personal belongings.

 Three research groups each year

-Following a thorough application process, the CAS board of directors selects outstanding researchers from Norwegian universities to lead groups of international academics for a one-year residency.
-Each year there are three research groups from the following areas:
+Following a thorough application process, the CAS Board of Directors selects outstanding scholars from Norwegian universities to lead groups of international academics during a one-year residency.
+The three research groups research within the broadly defined fields of:

 - social science/law